SK-Jabed/L2-B5-Assignment-03/README.md

 ## 🎯 Benefits

-- **Educational-Ready**: Ideal for hands-on learning about REST APIs and MongoDB.
+- **Educational-Ready**: Excellent for learning backend architecture.
-- **Modular & Extensible**: Easily extendable for future features like authentication or QR-based book checkouts.
+- **Modular & Extensible**: Easily upgradeable with new modules.
-- **Production-Grade**: Follows best practices with environment management, data validation, and error handling.
+- **Production-Friendly**: Uses industry-standard practices.
-- **Lightweight Deployment**: Can be hosted on platforms like Render, Railway, or MongoDB Atlas for quick demos or MVPs.
+- **Lightweight Deployment**: Can run on Render, Railway, or MongoDB Atlas.

 ---